 Forming Partnerships in Pursuit of Mutual Goals

 Colorado is blessed with rich agricultural lands that produce the crops and livestock that sustain many rural communities and feed the world.
-Colorado’s 66 million acres of land include 11.5 million acres of cropland, which support more than 36,000 ranches and farms.
+Colorado’s 66 million acres of land include 11.5 million acres of cropland, and 24.5 million acres of private rangelands, which support more than 36,000 ranches and farms.
 Colorado farmers and ranchers are some of the most productive in the country:

 Without private landowners' support, modern-day Colorado's remarkable wildlife abundance - and equally rich hunting and fishing opportunities - simply would not exist.